mahideme/GTSTv1/💖 Day1_ introduction.md

 ### ✨Phases of Hacking
+when we test some system we have to pass this phases

 1. Reconnaissance - the act of scouting or exploring
-2. Scanning - for vulnerability(weakness)
+2. Scanning - finding for vulnerability(weakness)
 3. Gaining access -
 4. Maintaining access - post exploitations,
 5. Clearing tracks or logs